juergenweb/JkPublishPages/README.md

 ## How to uninstall

-Go to the module configuration and check checkbox for uninstallation.
+Go to the module configuration and check the checkbox for uninstallation.
 All fields of this module will be removed from every template and will be deleted from the database afterwards.